 “Eternal vigilance is the price of liberty.”

 Vigilant mistrust is a useful and rational attitude to take with regard to the officials and institutions in any government, even in liberal republican democracies.
 It is difficult for most of us to get enough good information about our elected officials and the bureaucrats they direct.
 We want to how competent they are and how their ambitions interact with incentives in the system.
-A partial solution is to rely on trustworthy people or organizations who make their professional business to understand and monitor specific institutions.
+A partial solution is to rely on trustworthy people or organizations who make their professional business to understand and monitor specific institutions of government.
+Ultimately, however, it is up to us to stay watchful and use our elections and our courts to hold our officials accountable for their actions.

 For those who would be vigilant, the rest of this section provides a list of ways that liberal republicanism has been attacked in the U.S. and elsewhere in the world.
 It is not a long list, but it is not short either.
 Fortunately, many non-partisan organizations do a lot of monitoring on our behalf.
 You can join or support them.